 When you use the DBMS_LOB.LOADFROMFILE procedure to load a CLOB or NCLOB instance, you are loading the LOB with binary data from the BFILE and no implicit character set conversion is performed.
-For this reason, using the DBMS_LOB.LOADCLOBFROMFILE procedure is recommended when loading character data, see Loading a CLOB or NCLOB with Data from a BFILE on page 22-8 for more information.
+For this reason, using the DBMS_LOB.LOADCLOBFROMFILE procedure is recommended when loading character data.